 Calf pain is often linked to foot and knee problems and is usually a result of a problem in the calf muscle.

-It may be due to muscle weakness or tightness or from poor foot positions.
+It may be due to an injury, muscle weakness or tightness or from poor foot positions.
 It can also be caused by problems in the neural or vascular structures in the lower leg.

 To find out more about calf pain and how to treat it, visit the Calf Pain Diagnosis section on our sister site.

 Accurate foot pain diagnosis is such an important part of treatment and recovery from foot and ankle pain.

 Let me give you an example.
 You have pain in your foot so you rest it and ice it for a few days, take some painkillers and ease off the exercise.
 After a few weeks, it feels better so you go back to your usual activities but then the pain returns.
 Because you never found out why it started to cause pain or made an accurate foot pain diagnosis in the first place e.g. muscle imbalance or altered foot biomechanics, you didn’t treat it properly e.g. exercises or shoe orthotics.

 Effective treatment of any problem relies not on simply treating the SYMPTOM of the problem e.g. instability or pain but at treating the underlying CAUSE of the problem e.g. muscle imbalance or poor foot biomechanics.